AshishMamidi/Real_Time_Attendence_System/README.md

    - Create a Firebase project and obtain the credentials.
    - Place the Firebase credentials JSON file in the project directory.

-4. Upload the images in the images folder along with the names of the student:
+4. Upload the images in the images folder along with the names of the student.
    - Goto images folder and paste the student images along with their names.

 5. Run the application: